Nickguitar/Joomla-JCK-Editor-6.4.4-SQL-Injection/README.md

 # Usage
-user@lol~: php JCKEditor_SQLi_Exploit.php --url target.com/plugins/
+user@lol:~$ php JCKEditor_SQLi_Exploit.php --url target.com/plugins/

-You must specify the /plugins/ directory.
+You **must** specify the /plugins/ directory.
 This is because some websites are not hosted on the root of the webserver, e.g, the applications may be as target.com/site/, or target.com/2021/, or something like that.

 With -r or --rce, the exploit will try to craft and upload a PHP script that allows remote command execution.
 This will only work if the MySQL allows stacked queries, which is not the default configuration, so it will probably not work. =(